Site icon Sancerres at Sunset

 Jamestown

 Founded in 1607, Jamestown was the first lasting English settlement after several failures.
 It served as Virginia’s first colonial capital during 1616-99.
 Today it’s another point on the Historic Triangle.
 Visitors can join history and archaeology walking tours, learn about historic people and their trades, and explore what remains of James Fort at Historic Jamestowne.
 Next door is Jamestown Settlement, a living-history museum that brings 17th-century Virginia to life.
 You may explore a colonial fort, a Powhatan Indian village, and replicas of three ships that carried settlers across the Atlantic.
-Hotels within five miles include:
+Jamestown is approximately six miles from the Williamsburg Inn.

 Yorktown

 Colonists founded Yorktown in 1691 and named it after the city of YorkEngland.
 Ninety years later, it became the site of the decisive battle of the Revolutionary War.
 The battle lasted three weeks, before the British surrendered on October 19, 1781.
-According to legend, the British army band played the English ballad, “The World Turned Upside Down”.
+According to legend, the British army band played the English ballad, “The World Turned Upside Down” as they marched off the battlefield.
 Skirmishes at sea would continue for almost two years, but the War was effectively over.

 Today Yorktown is the other point on the Historic Triangle.
 Visitors may explore Yorktown Battlefield, which is maintained by the National Park Service.
 Nearby is the American Revolution Museum at Yorktown, which features a recreated Revolutionary-era farm and a Continental Army encampment.
-Hotels within ten miles include:
+Yorktown is approximately 10 miles from the Williamsburg Inn.

 George Washington Birthplace